Crab Defense (boxing style): Kickboxing

-Like with punches, Crab Style often provides two lines of head defense against kicks.
-For example, a Crab style fighter can use the lead arm to cross parry a roundhouse kick as a first line of defense and the rear arm positioned for a leverage block if the cross parry fails.
+Like with punches, crab style often provides two lines of head defense against kicks.
+For example, a crab style fighter can use the lead arm to cross parry a roundhouse kick as a first line of defense and the rear arm positioned for a leverage block if the cross parry fails.
 Alternatively, the lead arm can be used to leverage block and the rear arm positioned to cross parry in case the leverage block fails.

 Another difference is that unlike boxing, kickboxing often allows for spinning kicks and spinning backfists.
 Instead of a shoulder roll, the kickboxer may, instead, opt for spinning techniques.

 Muay Thai

 Some Muay Thai fighters that also have western boxing backgrounds have used the Crab Style in Muay Thai.
 Examples include Samart Payakaroon, who is also a former WBC boxing champion, Somluck Kamsing who was an Olympic gold medalist in boxing and Veeraphol Sahaprom who was a WBC and WBA champion.
-Many Muay Thai fighters without western boxing backgrounds, however, still use the cross-armed guard, often called the double forearm guard in Muay Thai.
+Many Muay Thai fighters without western boxing backgrounds, however, still use the cross-armed guard, also called the double forearm guard in Muay Thai.